 Optional-Class

-The Optional class, introduced in Java 8, serves as a container that may or may not hold a non-null value.
-Its primary purpose is to mitigate the occurrence of NullPointerExceptions, a common issue in Java programming.
-By using Optional, developers can write cleaner and more concise code, as it encourages explicit handling of absent values.
-This class is part of the java.util package and implements the Null Object pattern, which reduces the need for null checks.
-Overall, the Optional class enhances code readability and maintainability by clearly indicating when a value may be missing.
+The Optional class, introduced in Java 8, serves as a container that may or may not hold a value.
+Its primary purpose is to reduce the occurrence of NullPointerExceptions, a common issue in Java programming.
+By encapsulating a value that could be absent, the Optional class encourages developers to handle potential null cases more effectively.
+This leads to cleaner, more maintainable code.
+The Optional class is part of the java.util package and implements the Null Object pattern, promoting safer coding practices by ensuring that developers explicitly manage the absence of values in their applications.

 Optional class members